Tapping Rural America: Craft Breweries Pour New Life Into Small Towns

 That place, Hernstrom's new home, is the cattle ranching hub of Valentine, Neb., population 2,700, tucked into the Niobrara River valley in the Sand Hills.

 Hernstrom is head brewer at the Bolo Beer Company.
-On a recent weeknight he was pouring pints of Aquifer Ale and filling carry-out growlers of Wild West Wheat.
-With its modern pendant lights and bar made of reclaimed wood, the newly opened taproom looks like it would be more at home in Seattle or Denver than rural Nebraska.
+On a recent weeknight, he was pouring pints of Aquifer Ale and filling carryout growlers of Wild West Wheat.
+With its modern pendant lights and bar made of reclaimed wood, the newly opened taproom looks as if it would be more at home in Seattle or Denver than in rural Nebraska.

-And that's no accident.
-After Hernstrom was recruited to town, he noticed there were a lot of recently transplanted 20- and 30-somethings, some new to town, but many who had moved home after being away for college or living in cities.
+And that is no accident.
+After Hernstrom was recruited to town, he noticed there were a lot of recently transplanted 20- and 30-somethings — some new to town but many who returned home after being away for college or living in cities.

 "They know what they like about those other places they've lived, and so they're trying to make that happen here in the small towns," he says.